t4ehye0ng/todolist/readme.md

-# TODO LIST (tentative name)
+# whendoi

-TODO LIST is a program written in flutter.
+whendoi is a program written in flutter.
 This project was launched to study the features of Dart and Flutter.

 ### Todos